 Make sure the phone is not set to backup or synchronize automatically during the day.
 Handle backup and sync operations manually when needed, or schedule them to happen at times when the phone is plugged in to a power source.
 Avoid automatic synchronization during the day, for example, with Google, iCloud or mail servers.

 Turn off "Background App Refresh" or anything else on your settings menu that allows apps to be updated automatically.
-There's rarely any reason for to apps to update themselves on the fly.
+There's rarely any reason for apps to update themselves on the fly.
 You can either handle app updates manually at a time the phone is plugged into a power source, or you can turn on the background refresh option to allow updates at night while the phone is charging.
-"Background App Refresh" appears on the "General" menu of the iPhone.
+"Background App Refresh" appears on the "General" menu of the iPhone, within the "Settings" app.

 Turn off Bluetooth when not in use.
-Bluetooth is the service that allows your phone to connect wirelessly with a headset or with your car's sound system.
+Bluetooth is the service that allows your phone to connect wirelessly with a headset, a watch, or with your car's sound system.
 It's one more thing that consumes some of the battery's stored power and there is no need to have it running when you're not using it.
+You don't need Bluetooth turned on to receive phone calls, texts or emails, or to surf the Internet.

 Turn off any alerts and notifications that you don't want.
 This may include notices from calendars, reminders, EBay, banks, email, text, and many more.
 Undoubtedly you want some of these apps to alert you when things happen, but nearly every app is capable of sending you alerts and you probably don't need to receive them all.